ramgpal/CounterApp/readme.md

 ## Contributing

 If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to use it and modify it as you see fit.